Perseus06/web-fuzzing/README.md

-This tool was written for **educational purposes only!** Any misuse of the tool is in your responsibility only, and considers a cyber crime.
+This tool was written for **educational purposes only!** Any misuse of the tool is in your responsibility only, and considered a cyber crime.
 Please, use this tool for legitimate purposes: